AhYasse/BEE2BEE/PUBLISHING_GUIDE.md

-# Publishing ConnectIT to PyPI
+# Publishing Bee2Bee to PyPI

-This guide walks you through the process of publishing the ConnectIT library to the Python Package Index (PyPI).
+This guide walks you through the process of publishing the Bee2Bee library to the Python Package Index (PyPI).

 ## Prerequisites